VladSn/ask-me/README.md

 # ask-me
-The whole project was wrote only in JS, just for study
+The whole project was wrote only in JS.
+Learning project.